thought-machine/please/docs/codelabs/genrule.md

 ### subinclude()
 Subinclude is primarily used for including build definitions into your BUILD file.
 It can be thought of like a python import except it operates on a build target instead.
-Under the hood, subinclude parses the output of the target and make the top-level declarations available in the current package's scope.
+Under the hood, subinclude parses the output of the target and makes the top-level declarations available in the current package's scope.

 The build target is usually a filegroup however this doesn't have to be the case.
 In fact, the build target can be anything that produces parsable outputs.